-There is no sure way to prevent colorectal cancer.
+There's no sure way to prevent colorectal cancer.
 But there are things you can do that might help lower your risk, such as changing the risk factors that you can control.

 Screening is the process of looking for cancer or pre-cancer in people who have no symptoms of the disease.
-Regular colorectal cancer screening is one of the most powerful weapons for preventing colorectal cancer.
+Regular colorectal cancer screening is one of the most powerful tools for preventing colorectal cancer.

 If you have a strong family history of colorectal polyps or cancer, talk with your doctor about your risk.
 You might benefit from genetic counseling to review your family medical tree to see how likely it is that you have a family cancer syndrome.

 You might be able to lower your risk of colorectal cancer by managing your diet and physical activity.

 Weight: Being overweight or obese increases the risk of colorectal cancer in both men and women, but the link seems to be stronger in men.
 Staying at a healthy weight may help lower your risk.

 Physical activity: Being more active lowers your risk of colorectal cancer and polyps.
 Regular moderate to vigorous activity can lower the risk.
 Limiting your sitting and lying down time may also lower your risk.
 Increasing the amount and intensity of your physical activity may help reduce your risk.

 Diet: Overall, diets that are high in vegetables, fruits, and whole grains, and low in red and processed meats, probably lower colorectal cancer risk, although it’s not exactly clear which factors are important.
 Many studies have found a link between red meats (beef, pork, and lamb) or processed meats (such as hot dogs, sausage, and lunch meats) and increased colorectal cancer risk.